meroton/docs/blog/2024-11-11-understanding-the-klm/2024-11-11-understanding-the-klm.md

 that the number of times you reach the maximum number of iterations is acceptably low.

-# How rare should you keep the maximum nuber of iterations?
+# How rare should you keep the maximum number of iterations?

 It should be rare, but most objects that get discarded due to the KLM being full will tend to be old and unused.
 There is however a point where it is no longer